"My venerable colleague went to extraordinary lengths and used archaic processes to prolong my life."

 - the notes of a healer contemplating extreme treatments for diphtheria

 All of these great extras are complemented by the fantastic artwork of illustrator Darrell Tutchton in the style you've come to know and love from other episodes of Dark Adventure Radio Theatre.
+The CD edition also includes a free MP3 download of the show.

 Everything else you ever wanted to know about Dark Adventure Radio Theatre is right here.